 Kingwood Rotarians are PEOPLE OF ACTION, and I'm so proud to be member!
 I thank you for taking the time to visit our website to learn more about our club, and Rotary International!
 Each day, our members pour their passion, integrity, and intelligence into completing projects that have a lasting impact.
 We persevere until we delivery real, lasting solutions.

-We meet each Tuesday from 5:30 PM to 6:30 PM at The Union Kitchen at 23918 US-59 North which is located just behind Texas Road House and Los Cucos Mexican Cafe at the North Park Drive exit on US Hwy 59.
+We meet each Monday from 5:30 PM to 6:30 PM at The Union Kitchen at 23918 US-59 North which (located just behind Texas Road House, IHOP, and Los Cucos Mexican Cafe) at the North Park Drive exit on US Hwy 59.
 Visitors are always welcome, and we'll pay for your first meal when you visit us - just let us know you're attending by call or text me at 713-598-7129 or email at CJS@SuddenLink.net

 All of us are committed to seeing all of our Rotary friends, and hear about how they're are helping their communities.